dgoldsb/synergy-jointpdf/README.md

 # Introduction

 This project investigates synergy in biological networks.
-Biological networks have the characteristics of both a long memory (states/oscillations are remembered over time) and resilience to pertubations (shocks are forgotten).
+Biological networks have the characteristics of both a long memory (states/oscillations are remembered over time) and resilience to pertubations (disturbances are forgotten).
 We hypothesize that these two constraints lead to an abundance of synergy in biological systems.
 This will be tested in gene regulation networks, using a simulation study.
 In this study, we will build a gene regulation-like model, and optimize the updating rules to maximize memory and minimize resilience.
 We will investigate if this system is indeed synergetic, and if the motifs found in the resulting model resemble gene regulation network motifs.
+We will also test the hypothesis that a real network has more synergy than a random network, and that it has more memory and resilience than a random network.

 # Timeline of milestones (in order)